owainlewis/akka-http-clj/README.md

 Akka HTTP is a fast, reliable and asynchronous HTTP client from the Scala world.
 It uses [reactive streams](http://www.reactive-streams.org/) to implement TCP backpressure.

-This library implements a Clojure interface for using Akka HTTP (along with the powerful of Reactive Streams) that closely mimics existing Clojure HTTP clients.
+This library implements a Clojure interface for using Akka HTTP (along with the power of Reactive Streams) that closely mimics existing Clojure HTTP clients.

 ## Usage